-Sometimes, when different groups of people are given the task of creating a product, they end up with different ideas about what the product should be.
+Every so often, when different groups of people are given the task of creating a product, they end up with different ideas about what the product should be.
 This can happen to any organization that decides to let sales, marketing, and product teams work together.

 When this happens at your company, you might find a lot of conflict between team members.
 It can be difficult to find the right balance between competing priorities.
-The key is for each team to understand its own role in the process and responsibilities -- and then communicate with each other.
+The key is for each team to understand its role in the process and responsibilities – and then communicate with each other.

 It's common for salespeople to have a different idea about what will sell than marketers do.

 Sales and marketing teams tend to have different views on what will sell, which can be confusing to product managers.
 Salespeople are usually more focused on short-term solutions, while marketers tend to be more future-focused.
 As a result, product managers need to keep both perspectives in mind.
-While it's critical to deliver products quickly, they also need to take into account the long-term benefits that align with the company's overall direction.
+While it's critical to deliver products quickly, they also need to consider the long-term benefits that align with the company's overall direction.

 The product can be caught in the middle of it all.

 Your job as a product manager is to listen to all these different voices: sales, marketing, customer support, and customers themselves.
 Then you synthesize all this information into an idea of how best to move forward with the product—to make it better than ever before!
-This is why balance and empathy are key skills for any product manager to possess—key skills that will help you keep your head above water, no matter what's going on in the office around you!
+This is why balance and empathy are key skills for any product manager to possess—key skills that will help you keep your head above water, regardless of what's going on in the office around you!